aroberge/reeborg-world-creation/README.md

 ### About Reeborg's World

 [Reeborg's World \(main site\)](http://reeborg.ca) is a website I designed to help people to learn programming.
 It includes a Python tutorial \(which is in constant need of updating\) available in English, French and Korean.
-However, its main feature, and the one referred to in this document, is a single-app page which I refer to simply as [Reeborg's World](http://reeborg.ca/reeborg.html).
+However, **its main feature**, and the one referred to in this document, is a single-app page which I refer to simply as [Reeborg's World](http://reeborg.ca/reeborg.html).

 * **Reeborg's World is free;** you do not have to pay to use it.
   * I pay for the required hosting fees myself and currently have absolutely no plan to derive income from the site.